-- 3. Curriculum committee made up of two knowledgeable parents, a teacher (selected by principal), the principal and one of the pastors. - This committee will be appointed only on an as needed basis. - Will only meet when a curriculum is being considered for LCS that strays from A Beka, Bob Jones or other currently used curriculum. - Teachers will present their views on the new curriculum to the committee and why they approve or disapprove, but the committee will have final say as to the changes in curriculum. - o This committee will meet at times that are convenient for the administration. - Minutes of the meeting and vote will be kept and submitted to Leadership. - 4.
-Student Handbook committee made up of one teacher from each campus (appointed by the principal) and the principal. - This committee will consider changes to the student handbook and submit all changes in writing to the pastors for approval.
-This will include dress code and disciplinary policies.
-This committee will meet annually during the first two weeks of February.
-Any ideas or proposals should be submitted by that time. - o Written approval of the changes by the pastors must be given to the committee before the changes can be made. - All changes made to the handbook must be reported to Leadership for their approval. - Any changes should be presented to Leadership by the end of Spring Break at the latest.
+- 3. Curriculum committee made up of a group of teachers (selected by principal), the principal and one of the pastors. - This committee will be appointed only on an as needed basis. - Will only meet when a curriculum is being considered for LCS that strays from ABeka, Bob Jones or other currently used curriculum. - Teachers will present their views on the new curriculum to the committee and why they approve or disapprove, but the committee will have final say as to the changes in curriculum. - This committee will meet at times that are convenient for the administration. - Minutes of the meeting and vote will be kept and submitted to the pastors.

-5. Policy/Grievance/Discipline committee
+4. Policy/Grievance/Discipline committee

-- o Review with principal any discipline cases that have exhausted normal procedures - Meet with parents or faculty members who may have a grievance that they feel needs to be heard.
+- Review with principal any discipline cases that have exhausted normal procedures - Meet with parents or faculty members who may have a grievance that they feel needs to be heard.
 Grievances will be heard after parties directly involved with the grievance have met and made reasonable efforts toward resolution and reconciliation.
-See definitions and criteria for submitting a grievance in Section 14 of this handbook. - O Join with other appointed personnel to recommend changes to the Handbook for Parents and Students or the Faculty Handbook.
-The timeline for these proposed changes is as follows: Principal solicits faculty input during the first two weeks of February; Committee is called together, proposals are formalized and submitted to Pastors, and finally to the Leadership team by the end of Spring Break and in print for April re-enrollment.
+See definitions and criteria for submitting a grievance in Section 14 of this handbook. - Join with other appointed personnel to recommend changes to the Handbook for Parents and Students or the Faculty Handbook.
+The timeline for these proposed changes is as follows: Principal solicits faculty input during the first two weeks of February; Committee is called together, proposals are formalized and submitted to the pastors by the end of Spring Break and in print for April re-enrollment.